Are you maximizing all the sale opportunities your Facebook cover photo offers?

 Do you take advantage of all the real estate that your Facebook cover photo offers?

-Here are two of my Facebook Business photo covers that I would like to show you.
+Here is an example of one of my Facebook Business photo covers that I would like to show you.

 I decided to keep the look clean and straightforward.
 To the right, I showcase one of my drawings.